Mechatronics Engineer · Robotics · Data · Embedded Systems

 Planetary System

-A modular mechanical model of planetary motion where each planet's movements can be studied and demonstrated independently — designed for STEAM classrooms.
+A modular mechanical orrery where each planet's translation, rotation, axial tilt, and satellite orbit can be studied independently — designed for STEAM education, with mathematically scaled dimensions and orbital periods.

 CAD · Autodesk Inventor3D PrintingLaser CuttingArduinoServo MotorsSTEAM Education